MissVeronica/um-happy-birthday/README.md

 6. For User Role dependant email content, use the "Email Parse Shortcode" plugin. https://github.com/MissVeronica/um-email-parse-shortcode

 ## UM Settings -> Extensions -> Happy Birthday
+Plugin version update check each 24 hours and the documentation link.
 ### WP Cronjob
 1.  * Activate the Happy Birthday WP Cronjob - Click to activate the Plugin's WP Cronjob
 2.  * Send Happy Birthday greetings during this hour or later - Select the hour during the day when the Happy Birthday plugin first will try to send greetings to the User.
 New sending test each hour if plugin or email/WP-SMS been inactive.
 New sending test also during next hour if additional Account Status or Roles are selected or "Resend" is applied from the WP All Users page and UM Action dropdown.